avh4/elm-format/notes.md

 * `Text.Parsec.Combinator`
     * `option`.
 Implemented exactly as it was by parsec.

+    * `many1`.
+Implemented exactly as it was by parsec.

     * `eof`.
 Dummy implementation.

         The elm parser fails if all input isn't consumed, which makes sense in the context of compiling Elm. `parsec` however defaults to succeeding even if everyting isn't consumed, and that behaviour is changed by `eof`.
 So as of right now, `eof` becommes a NoOp, maybe `Parse.Primitives` will have to be changed to not fail on unconsumed input (for elm-format it can still make sense to not parse all input) at some point, but not right not.